CanobbioE/please-safely-store-this/README.md

 # Please Safely Store This (PSST)
 Psst is a password manager.
 There are many password managers out there but I wanted to create my own.

-(Yes I did it only because I came up with the pun name)
+(Yes I did it only because I came up with the fun acronym)

 ## Installation
 Binaries are provided [here](https://github.com/CanobbioE/please-safely-store-this/releases).